Published: October 24, 2018 • Last updated: July 28, 2021 at 13:51 pm

 Mistake #4: They underestimate the cost of living in their own home.

-Mortgage payment, property taxes, and condo fees are the obvious ones.
+Mortgage payments, property taxes, and condo fees are the obvious ones.
 But then there is also heating, hydro, water, cable, internet, and home insurance.

 And just like your car, your home is always going to need some regular TLC – home maintenance costs can easily be a few thousand dollars a year.